perigrin/the-room/starting_out_with_ood.md

-Title: Starting out with Object Oriented Design
+Title: Starting out with OOD
 Author: Chris Prather
 Date: 2009-12-31 19:21

-# Starting out with Object Oriented Design
+# Starting Out with  OOD

 The [basic question][1][^1] for Object Oriented Design is